Apurva8001/watsonblog/README.md

-# Django tutorial from Django Girls
+# Django tutorial from Django Girls + WATSON TONE ANALYZER AND TRANSLATORS

 If you don't know Django Girls you can check them out [here](https://djangogirls.org/) they are awesome!